WeRePack/repack-for-woocommerce/README.txt

 We are so happy and thankful that you support the initiative with your contribution!
 Since version 1.1.2 we use the official WordPress Translation System on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/repack-for-woocommerce/ "translate.wordpress.org").
 If it is the first time that you contribute translations, please have a short look at [the First Steps](https://make.wordpress.org/polyglots/handbook/translating/first-steps/#contributing-your-first-translations "First Steps").
-Otherwise just start to translate on [translate.wordpress.org/projects/wp-plugins/repack-for-woocommerce](https://translate.wordpress.org/projects/wp-plugins/repack-for-woocommerce/ "translate.wordpress.org").
+Otherwise, just start to translate on [translate.wordpress.org/projects/wp-plugins/repack-for-woocommerce](https://translate.wordpress.org/projects/wp-plugins/repack-for-woocommerce/ "translate.wordpress.org").

 == Screenshots ==